-For vacuum applications, two vacuum preparation options are available upon request, one compatible with low vacuum environments (down to 10^{-3} torr) and the other for high vacuum (10^{-3} to 10^{-6} torr) applications.
+For vacuum applications, two vacuum preparation options are available upon request-one compatible with low vacuum environments (down to 10-3 torr) and the other for high vacuum (10-3 to 10-6 torr) applications.
+In addition, an electroless nickel finish option is also available.

-Figure 1-3: Two (XZ) and Three (XYZ) Axis Positioning Systems using ATS125 stages
+Figure 1-3: Two (XZ) and Three (XYZ) Axis Positioning Systems using ATS1000 stages